MicrosoftDocs/visualstudio-docs/docs/profiling/optimizing-profiler-settings.md

 ![Symbol loading progress](../profiling/media/symbolloadingprogress.png "Symbol Loading Progress")

-Once downloaded symbols will be cached which will speed up future analysis but still requires loading and analyzing the files.
-If symbol loading is slowing down analysis try and turn off symbol servers and clear your symbol cache.
-Instead rely on symbols built locally for your project.
+Once downloaded, symbols are cached, which will speed up future analysis but still requires loading and analyzing the files.
+If symbol loading is slowing down analysis, try turning off symbol servers and clear your symbol cache.
+Instead, rely on symbols built locally for your project.

 ## Show External Code